-Serbia exclusive report: EPS Power Utility Company, Insurance of assets with leading market players12.
-May 2014. / News Serbia Energy
+Serbia exclusive report: EPS Power Utility Company, Insurance of assets with leading market players, News Serbia Energy

 Serbian Power utility company EPS ( Elektroprovreda Srbije) and Ministry of Energy were last weeks on serious war path on issue of insurance system policies in EPS.
 Ministry accused EPS management that it failed to secure company assets with wrong procedure of insurance procurement.
 Insurance market players in Serbia, Delta Generali, Uniqa and Wiener Stadische but also one domestic insurance company AMS were in EPS insurance arena.
 Medias and experts mostly did not choosed sides in this arguments presentation of big issue of insurance of EPS assets.
 Serbia Energy covers the story with exclusive report compiling different opinions and arguments.